CURATORS Andrew Clifford, Robert Leonard

-The From Scratch story begins in the late 1960s, when Philip Dadson participated in the foundation group for Cornelius Cardew’s experimental Scratch Orchestra in London.
-Cardew’s ‘people's liberation’ music brought together trained and untrained musicians and artists to improvise on traditional and non-traditional instruments.
-Influenced by fluxus, it was wildly diverse and democratic—anyone could join in.
-Returning to Auckland, Dadson formed the New Zealand Scratch Orchestra in 1970, which ran until 1972.
-In 1974, concerned that its large-scale improv performances had ‘degenerated into therapeutic free-for-alls’, Dadson formed a smaller, breakaway group, to pursue a more structured, disciplined approach, with the emphasis shifting from improv to composition, with a specific focus on rhythm.
-The new group, From Scratch, debuted at that year's Sonic Circus in Wellington.
+The From Scratch story begins in the late 1960s, when Philip Dadson participates in the foundation group for Cornelius Cardew’s experimental Scratch Orchestra in London.
+Cardew’s ‘people's liberation’ music brings together trained and untrained musicians and artists to improvise on traditional and non-traditional instruments.
+Influenced by fluxus, it's wildly diverse and democratic—anyone can join in.
+Returning to Auckland, Dadson forms the New Zealand Scratch Orchestra in 1970, which runs until 1972.
+In 1974, concerned that its large-scale improv performances have ‘degenerated into therapeutic free-for-alls’, Dadson forms a smaller, breakaway group, to pursue a more structured, disciplined approach, with the emphasis shifting from improv to composition, with a focus on rhythm.
+The new group, From Scratch, debuts at that year's Sonic Circus in Wellington.

-Through the late 1970s and 1980s, From Scratch developed works characterised by complex rhythms and harmonically rich drones, performed using its own invented percussion instruments.
-By 1978, the group had begun to use the racks of horizontally mounted, end-struck, plastic plumbing pipes—partly inspired by Solomon Islands bamboo-tube instruments—that would become its trademark.
-At the end of the 1970s, From Scratch began to perform internationally, and its fame would grow through the 1980s and 1990s.
+Through the late 1970s and 1980s, From Scratch develops works characterised by complex rhythms and harmonically rich drones, performed on its own invented percussion instruments.
+By 1978, the group is using the racks of horizontally mounted, end-struck, plastic plumbing pipes—partly inspired by Solomon Islands bamboo-tube instruments—that become its trademark.
+At the end of the 1970s, From Scratch begin to perform internationally, and its fame grows through the 1980s and 1990s.

-From Scratch had a clear ethos—a back-to-basics collectivism veined with a left-wing utopianism that entwined the global and the local.
-Performers worked together to present complex compositions that eschewed individualism—the solo.
-Instrument stations were organised in non-hierarchal geometric logo-like arrangements with the audience invariably encircling the performers.
-Concerts became demonstrations of what could be achieved by working together, everyone playing their part.
-Politics was never far from the surface.
-Gung Ho 1,2,3D (1980) paid homage to Rewi Alley, a New Zealander who pioneered industrial cooperatives in communist China, while Pacific 3,2,1,Zero: Part 1 (1982) protested French nuclear testing in the Pacific.
+From Scratch have a clear ethos.
+Their back-to-basics collectivism, veined with left-wing utopianism, entwines the global and the local.
+Performers work together to present complex compositions that eschew individualism—the solo.
+Instrument stations are organised in non-hierarchal geometric logo-like arrangements with the audience typically encircling the performers.
+Concerts became demonstrations of what can be achieved by working together, everyone playing their part.
+Politics is never far from the surface.
+Gung Ho 1,2,3D (1980) pays homage to Rewi Alley, a New Zealander who pioneered industrial cooperatives in communist China, while Pacific 3,2,1,Zero: Part 1 (1982) protests French nuclear testing in the Pacific.

-While they released records, From Scratch were best experienced live, where the sound and visual elements (the instruments and the movements of performers) created a symbiotic experience.
-This is captured in two short films by Gregor Nicholas: Drum/Sing (1984) and Pacific 3,2,1,Zero: Part 1 (1993).
-These films catch the group in its heyday, its professional and creative peak.
+While they release records, From Scratch are best experienced live, where the sound and visual elements (the instruments and performers' movements) create a symbiotic experience.
+This is captured in two short films by Gregor Nicholas: Drum/Sing (1984) and Pacific 3,2,1,Zero: Part 1 (1993), which catch the group in its heyday, at its professional and creative peak.

-In 2002, From Scratch went into hiatus and Dadson increased his focus on solo projects.
-When From Scratch archivist and Te Uru Director Andrew Clifford presented a From Scratch survey exhibition earlier this year, it spurred the group to re-form, not only to restage existing works but to develop new ones, including collaborations with dancer Carol Brown, Orchestra of Spheres, Pitch Black, and the New Pacific Music Ensemble.
-The exhibition was originally named 546 Moons, referring to the number of lunar cycles between the group’s formation and the show’s opening.
+In 2002, From Scratch go into hiatus and Dadson focuses on solo projects.
+When From Scratch archivist and Te Uru Director Andrew Clifford presents a From Scratch survey exhibition, early in 2018, it spurs the group to re-form, not only to restage existing works but to develop new ones, including collaborations with dancer Carol Brown, Orchestra of Spheres, Pitch Black, and the New Pacific Music Ensemble.
+The show is named 546 Moons, after the number of lunar cycles between the group’s formation and the show’s opening.
 Curated by Clifford with Robert Leonard, Chief Curator, City Gallery Wellington, City Gallery's show, 555 Moons, expands on Te Uru’s.
 It includes films of performances, instruments and sonic sculptures, documents, drawings, and photos.